 The Bengal truly does remind you of a wild cat in appearance.
-He is a large cat and is heavily muscled, although the boning may be surprisingly light for his size.
-When you see the cat, everything about him appears large, massive and thick.
+She is a large cat and is heavily muscled, although the boning may be surprisingly light for her size.
+When you see her, everything about her appears large, massive and thick.
 The only thing that is moderate is the medium leg length.

 The coat of the Bengal is short and may even feel a little rough naturally.
 The coat is easy to care for and does not mat.

 While many people consider the Bengal to be a wild cat that only pretends to be domesticated, the breed is actually very sweet and loving.
-The Bengal attaches closely to his people and is a loyal friend.
+The Bengal attaches closely to her people and is a loyal friend.
 As a large, athletic cat, the Bengal needs to run, jump, and romp to be contented.
-He is a curious and alert cat.
+She is a curious and alert cat.

 The Bengal is an active cat who is extremely athletic.
-If given adequate room for exercise, he can maintain his own weight without too much difficulty.
+If given adequate room for exercise, she can maintain her own weight without too much difficulty.
 The Bengal absolutely must have the ability to run and exercise freely.
-He is easy to keep groomed and enjoys its grooming.
+She is easy to keep groomed and enjoys her grooming.